bhanuraina/ghostapp/README.md

 ## Features

-- Create a S3 bucket to store remote state files.
-- Encrypt state files with KMS.
-- Create a DynamoDB table for state locking.
 - Create ELB
 - Create Launch COnfiguration for Autoscaling
 - Create Autoscaling group
 - Create VPC and subnets
 - Create Key pair

+## Exclusions

+- Create a S3 bucket to store remote state files.
+- Encrypt state files with KMS.
+- Create a DynamoDB table for state locking

+Reason: Local state is being used for demo purposes.

 ## Providers